-For a 6 day guided fishing package, as in the Programme above, including transfers, with shared guide and boat, shared twin room, full board. the rate is from $3,950/person.
+For a 6 day guided fishing package, as in the Programme above, including local transfers, with shared guide, boatman and boat, shared twin room, full board. the rate is from $5,550/person.

-Included: 6 full days guided fishing with guide and boatman, shared basis; 1 night air-conditioned accommodation, shared basis, at the Caracas airport hotel; 6 nights shared, air-conditioned room, full board, at La Terraza Lodge; wine and beers at the table; commercial return flights between Caracas and Gran Roque.
+Included: 6 full days guided fishing with guide and boatman, shared basis; 1 night air-conditioned accommodation, shared basis, at the Caracas airport hotel; 6 nights shared, air-conditioned room, full board, at Casa Play Lodge; commercial return flights between Caracas and Gran Roque.

-Not Included: international flights; meals in Caracas; airport departure taxes; drinks at the bar; Los Roques National Park fee (payable on arrival); gratuities.
+Not Included: international flights; meals in Caracas; airport departure taxes; drinks at the bar; Los Roques National Park fee (payable on arrival and departure); gratuities.

 Supplements for Single room, and/or one to one guided fishing, are available.
-Also a charter flight option is available instead of the regulare commercial flights.
+Also a charter flight option is available instead of the regular commercial flights.